 It goes without saying that yearbooks are a big deal.
-For school leavers, they’re a time capsule containing what are hopefully some of the happiest memories of their life; for schools themselves, they act as an invaluable marketing tool that showcase, in detail, the offerings they have for prospective students.
+For school leavers, they’re a time capsule containing what are hopefully some of the happiest memories of their life; for schools themselves, they act as an invaluable marketing tool that showcases, in detail, the offerings they have for prospective students.

-Here’s our top tips on how to enjoy building your school yearbook.
+Here are our top tips on how to enjoy building your school yearbook.

 Assemble the team

 Firstly, remember that yearbooks are a team effort.
 No one person should have all of the responsibility at their feet.
 Determine exactly who is in the team, and assign tasks according to suitability and availability of time.
 In any team, it’s necessary to assign a leader to whom all other participants will report.
 The leader should head up an introductory meeting to outline the goals, scope, and scale of the yearbook.
-This ensures that everyone is on the same page from the get go, allowing them adopt a collaborative and encouraging mindset.
+This ensures that everyone is on the same page from the get-go, allowing them to adopt a collaborative and encouraging mindset.

 Book your printer

 It’s a good idea to work out who you’ll be printing your yearbook with early on in the planning process.
 Printers will often have different specifications for things such as margins and bleeds, and it’s better to know this stuff early on so that you can plan accordingly; rather than have a mad rush at the end, trying to rejig everything so that it’s fit for print.
-Your printer will likely also have some tips on how to get the most out of your yearbook, and this also good to know early on.
+Your printer will likely also have some tips on how to get the most out of your yearbook, and this is also good to know early on.

 Plan the page framework

 Yearbooks follow a pretty traditional construction process; You start with the foundations, the skeleton if you will.
-This is what the yearbook will look like, how many pages you’re after, etc. After this, you can move onto the content.
+This is what the yearbook will look like, how many pages you’re after, etc. After this, you can move on to the content.
 The flesh and blood.

 Planning it out this way ensures that only the work that needs to be done, gets done.
-This in turn helps to ensure that your team are able to stick to their specified deadlines, and that they remain within the design parameters.
+This in turn helps to ensure that your team are able to stick to their specified deadlines and that they remain within the design parameters.